Spitfire Studio Woodwinds Professional by Spitfire Audio Review

 Combining Symphonic and Studio Versions

-If you do have access to Symphonic Woodwind Libraries you should look into combining a Symphonic version with the studio version.
-A Symphonic Woodwind library would give you that ambient, lush, loose, symphonic, epic, filmig and cinematic sound.
-The studio library is intimate, private and dry.
 You may think TV, producing music, and ads are a good fit for Studio Libraries and a Symphonic library for epicness.
-The studio version is more defined and combining that with the more epic libraries.
-The result could be an epic score with some detailed voicing, just add some reverb, compression and mastering effect tools.
+The studio version is more defined and combines that with the more epic libraries.
+The result could be an epic score with some detailed voicing, just add some reverb, compression, and mastering effect tools.

 User interface & Usability